maidsafe/temp_safe_network/resources/testdata/large_markdown_file.md

 Your node will now launch and attempt to connect to the shared network.
 You can keep an eye on its progress via its logs, which can be found at `~/.safe/node/local-node/sn_node.log`.

-Note that at the time of writing nodes from home is being restricted to those with home routers which correctly implement [IGD](https://en.wikipedia.org/wiki/Internet_Gateway_Device_Protocol).
-This will be expanded imminently to include those with routers which don't support IGD, with instructions added here for manual port forwarding at that point.
-If your log file states `Automatic Port forwarding Failed` then be on stand by for the next iteration.

 #### Switch networks

 MaidSafe currently hosts a test network for those who don't want to run a local network but still have a go at using the CLI and client applications.
 It's very common for users testing and experimenting with CLI and Safe applications to have a local network running, but switching to use the MaidSafe hosted network, back and forth, is also quite common.